imagekit-developer/imagekit-go/README.md

 ImageKit Go SDK allows you to use [image resizing](https://docs.imagekit.io/features/image-transformations), [optimization](https://docs.imagekit.io/features/image-optimization), [file uploading](https://docs.imagekit.io/api-reference/upload-file-api) and other [ImageKit APIs](https://docs.imagekit.io/api-reference/api-introduction) from applications written in the Go language.

+All features except url generation and utility functions return response with ```ResponseMetaData``` which holds raw response Header, StatusCode and Body.
+The Response object also contains ```Data``` attribtue except when underlying api call is not supposed to return any data(such as DeleteAsset).

 Table of contents -
  * [Installation](#installation)